IMTtugraz/PyQMRI/README.rst

 Contributing
 ------------
-If you want to contribute please make sure that all tests pass.
+If you want to contribute please make sure that all tests pass and adhere to our `Code of Conduct`_.
 Prior to running the tests it is necessary to start an ipcluster.
 An exemplary workflow would be:
 :bash:`ipcluster start &`